 "Proper use of carpet deodorizing products should not cause significant harm or injury to pets," she adds.
 "Should your pet accidentally come in contact with the freshly applied product, we recommend washing the paws with mild soap and water to avoid minor skin irritation."

 If your dog or cat inhales carpet cleaner, it could result in a mild upset stomach and minor respiratory irritation, which could lead to sneezing, coughing, or a runny nose, Wismer says.
 "That's why it's a good idea to keep pets out of the room until after you have vacuumed up all of the product," she explains.

 For persistent urine smells, you might even want to consider treating your carpet with a wet/dry vac, Sole says.
 These can come in handy, especially when it comes to cat urine, which can be particularly hard to clean.
-If you choose to go the vacuum route, there are several pet-specific models available, but Sole swears by the Hoover SmartWash+ PET Complete Automatic Carpet Cleaner.
-If you're not about the hefty price tag, you can also rent one of these vacs for the occasional major mishap.
+If you choose to go the vacuum route, there are several pet-specific models available on the market.
+Some come with a hefty price tag, but you can typically rent one of these vacs for the occasional major mishap.
 They are highly effective in removing deep pet pee stains and smells, says Sole.